genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ## License

-Note: this project provides front end dependencies and uses licensed components listed in the next section, thus licenses for those components are required during development.
+Note: this project provides front-end dependencies and uses licensed components listed in the next section; thus, licenses for those components are required during development.
 Contact [Genesis Global](https://genesis.global/contact-us/) for more details.

 ### Licensed components
 Genesis low-code platform